Daniel Acharuparambil: Career

-In 1986 he became Dean of the Faculty of Missiology at P.U.U.
-From 1988 to 1994, i.e. for two terms, he also served as rector magnificus at P.U.U.
+In 1986, he became dean of the Faculty of Missiology at P.U.U; he also served as rector there from 1988 to 1994, i.e. for two terms.
 He was consulter of the Pontifical Council for Inter-religious Dialogue for 5 years from 1990.
 He was also consulter of the Congregation for Evangelization of the Peoples, a member of the Pontifical Council for Inter-religious Duologue.

-He was nominated Archbishop on 5 August 1996 and was consecrated at Ernakulam on 3 November 1996 by Josef Cardinal Tomko, Prefect of the Congregation for the Evangelization of Peoples, Rome.
-The same day he received the Pallium.

-He was the President of Kerala Regional Latin Catholic Council, President of Metropolitan Archbishop, President of K. C. B. C, Chairman of Kerala Catholic Bishops Council, President of Kerala Catholic Bishops Council and Archbishop of Verapoly.
+He was nominated archbishop on 5 August 1996 and was consecrated at Ernakulam on 3 November 1996 by Josef Cardinal Tomko, Prefect of the Congregation for the Evangelization of Peoples, Rome.
+The same day he received the pallium.
+He was the president of Kerala Regional Latin Catholic Council, president of Metropolitan Archbishop, president of K. C. B. C, chairman of Kerala Catholic Bishops Council, president of Kerala Catholic Bishops Council and Archbishop of Verapoly.